 Europe is a melting pot of languages, cultures and unforgettable bucket list experiences.
 Despite the 24 hours of travel from Australia, the vast number of easily accessible countries means it ranks highly for most Aussie travellers.
 Better yet, most of these countries use the same currency, making the language barrier when buying a coffee in France, Italy or Belgium just that little bit easier.

 When planning a holiday, your currency is a crucial component.
 Despite this, planning and purchase is often left to the last minute.
-Whilst many travellers don’t consider their travel money needs until the last moment, a little bit of preparation, and even some exchange rate forecasting, can ensure you are leaving with more Euros in that anti-theft travel wallet you’ve got hanging round your neck.
+Whilst many travellers don’t consider their travel money needs until the last moment, a little bit of preparation, and even some exchange rate forecasting, can ensure you are leaving with more Euros in that anti-theft travel wallet you’ve got hanging round your neck (hint hint - sign up to rate alerts and get us to do the hard word for you).

 The Euro isn’t a super volatile currency, which is good news for travellers and European citizens alike.
 However, it still sees fluctuations that can impact your travel money.
 Check out the below table that outlines some forecasts for the next two peak travel seasons.